Thank you for reading our post, please rate this article at the end.

 How to extend the life of your fishing reel?

-Regularly applying fishing reel grease and oil will go a long way to extend the life of your fishing gear.
-Just like with other gear involving complex moving parts fishing reels will start to wear down without enough lubrication.
-Gears, drag washers, bearings, and sliding mechanisms all need regular lubrication to keep them working optimally.
+Regularly applying fishing reel grease and oil will go a long way toward extending the life of your fishing gear.
+Just like other gear involving complex moving parts, fishing reels will start to wear down without enough lubrication.
+Gears, drag washers, bearings, and sliding mechanisms require regular lubrication to function optimally.

 Related content you may be interested in reviewing.